Sophie-Bell/Sophie-Bell/README.md

 # About Me

-Hello! 👋 I'm Sophie, a passionate and driven data science enthusiast currently working towards my Bachelor's degree in Data Science.
+Hello! 👋 I'm Sophie, a passionate and driven data science enthusiast and recent graduate with a Bachelor's degree in Data Science.
 Welcome to my GitHub profile!
 Here, you'll find a collection of projects and coursework that reflect my journey in the world of data.

 ## 📚 Education

-- 🎓 Bachelor of Data Science Candidate, Georgia State University
+- 🎓 Bachelor of Data Science | Georgia State University
-- 📅 Expected Graduation: December 2023.

 ## 🌟 Key Interests